Von-Hippel-Lindau (VHL) syndrome is an autosomal dominant disease caused by a germline mutation in VHL tumor suppressor gene.

 The disease, which was first described by Eugen von Hippel and Arvid Lindau in the 20th century, affects one in every 32,000 individuals in the US.

 There is no specific treatment guideline followed to treat VHL syndrome.
-In general, long-term treatment procedure to treat the VHL syndrome can increase the risk of development of psychological disorders, which also induce somatic ailments.
-Therefore, VHL syndrome requires individualized treatment plan depending on the clinical features.
+In general, long-term treatment procedures to treat the VHL syndrome can increase the risk of developing psychological disorders, which can also induce somatic ailments.
+Therefore, VHL syndrome requires an individualized treatment plan, depending on the clinical features.

 Effective management of the disease phenotypes depends on the size and location of the tumors.
 Due to the occurrence of tumors in multiple organs, establishing a comprehensive treatment strategy for VHL syndrome is complex.
 Thus, most of the interventions are basically related to a particular disease phenotype.

 In the case of large and fast-growing hemangioblastomas, surgical removal of the tumor is the most commonly recommended option.
 Besides surgery, non-invasive high dose radiotherapy such as stereotactic radiosurgery is another option to accurately target brain tumors.

 In cases of extensive spinal cord tumors, preoperative arterial embolization may be included as a part of disease management.

 Surgery is the most widely recommended option to remove adrenal gland tumors.
 Patients are generally recommended to take alpha-adrenergic and/or beta-adrenergic blockers for 7 to 10 days before the surgery to reduce the risk of high blood pressure induced by high catecholamine levels during the surgery.

 This surgery generally involves complete or partial removal of the adrenal gland.
 In cases that require complete removal of the adrenal gland, patients are generally prescribed hormonal therapy to fulfill the need for adrenal hormones.